Fees & Frequently Asked Questions

 Questions?
 Answers!

 Many of my individual adult clients come to me to address long-standing patterns and want to do longer-term, depth therapy work.
+These therapies tend to be longer.

 • I tend to be genuine, grounded, warm, open, curious, present, active and engaged.
 My approach is collaborative and non-judgemental.
 I make use of humor and lightness as well as being with my clients as they explore harder emotions and experiences.
 Children and adult clients describe me as caring, accepting, a good listener and understanding.